schevalier/chronology/metis/README.md

 ### Python

 This is an in-memory executor implemented in vanilla Python.
-It can be enabled by adding `python.PythonExecutor` to the `EXECUTORS` list in `settings.py`.
+It can be enabled by adding `metis.core.execute.python.PythonExecutor` to the `EXECUTORS` list in `settings.py`.

 ### Spark

 This farms out the execution of the query to a Spark cluster.
-It can be enabled by adding `spark.SparkExecutor` to the `EXECUTORS` list.
-When enabling this executor, the following setting parameters must also be configured:
+It can be enabled by adding `metis.core.execute.spark.SparkExecutor` to the `EXECUTORS` list.
+When enabling this executor, the following setting parameters must also be
+configured:

   * `SPARK_HOME` is the location where Spark is installed.
 This is used to find PySpark which is currently not available on PyPI.